TheDarven/TheDarven/README.md

-👋 Hi, I’m @TheDarven, a software engineer
+👋 Hi, I’m @TheDarven, a software developer at Indy

 🎓 I studied computer science at Ensimag